 Meal-feeding, not free-choice feeding

 Many pet owners feed dry food because it can be left out during the day without spoiling while the cat is left at home alone.
 This method of free choice feeding is one of the leading contributors to obesity in cats.
 Cats, by nature, are hunters, and it doesn’t make sense that they should need access to food 24 hours a day.
-Meal feeding twice a day mimicks their natural hunting behavior much closer, and by feeding controlled portion sizes twice a day rather than leaving food out all day long, calorie intake, and weight, can be controlled much better.
+Meal feeding twice a day mimics their natural hunting behavior much closer, and by feeding controlled portion sizes twice a day rather than leaving food out all day long, calorie intake, and weight can be controlled much better.

 Dry food does not clean teeth

 The myth that dry food helps clean cats’ teeth is one of the most persistent beliefs when it comes to pet food, and it is simply not true.
 Most cats don’t chew their kibble long enough, if at all, for any of the scraping action that is the theory behind this myth to kick in.
 What little they do chew shatters into small pieces.